-Following recommendations of the Working Group on Rupee Derivatives (Chairman: Shri Jaspal Bindra), the Securities and Exchange Board of India (SEBI) has decided to introduce anonymous order driven system for trading in Interest Rate Derivatives (IRDs) with effect from April 28, 2003 on The Stock Exchange, Mumbai (BSE) and National Stock Exchange (NSE).
-The consultative document on Exchange traded Interest rate derivatives placed on the SEBI website considers the introduction of the following products:
+It has been decided to introduce exchange traded Interest Rate Derivatives (IRDs) to enable better risk management in the Indian market.
+In the first phase, the Securities and Exchange Board of India (SEBI) has decided to introduce anonymous order driven system for trading in Interest Rate Derivatives (IRDs) on The Stock Exchange, Mumbai (BSE) and National Stock Exchange (NSE).